 I've always been a storyteller.
 I enjoy telling others' stories, and have done so as a journalist, public relations professional, and speechwriter.
 Occasionally I have told my own stories, as an essayist and memoirist with an MFA in Writing from the Vermont College of Fine Arts.
-I also enjoy sharing stories that I manufacture in my own head as the writer of published short stories.
+I also enjoy sharing tales that I manufacture in my own head as the writer of published short stories.
 I am pleased to be repped by literary agent Adam Chromy of Movable Type Management, who will help me bring more of those stories to the printed page.

 In short, I live to tell stories, and am grateful there are some who choose to listen.